Robert Barbers: Early life and education

 Barbers was born in the then-municipality of Surigao in formerly undivided Surigao province, on January 19, 1944, to Félix Barbers of Ilocos, a judge, and Regina Zabala of Surigao, who would serve as division superintendent of schools and vice governor of Surigao del Norte.

 His ancestors, the Barbieri clan, originally came from Sicily, Italy, with his grandfather being an American soldier.
 Meanwhile, the family's local roots are in Cabugao, Ilocos Sur.
-His paternal uncle, retired police general James Barbers, was a Bice Mayor of Manila and superintendent of the Western Police District.
+His paternal uncle, retired police general James Barbers, was a Vice Mayor of Manila and superintendent of the Western Police District.

 Barbers finished elementary (1955) and secondary education (1959, as valedictorian) in his hometown.

 While serving as a police officer, he studied AB Political Science at the University of the Philippines and Silliman University but completed his degree in 1981 at the Lyceum of the Philippines University, where he also earned his Bachelor of Laws in 1985.
+While in UP, he joined the Alpha Phi Beta Fraternity in its Batch 1959.

 He later went on to earn Master of Science degrees in criminology (Metro Manila College) and in national security administration (National Defense College) in 1992 and 1994, respectively.